spring/spring/AI/Global/CSAI/readme.txt

 - Place the resulting dll in a subfolder of taspring\ai such as taspring\ai\csai
 - make sure your csailoader xml file points to this directory, filename, classname

+Be sure to copy msvcr90.dll and so on into "game" directory

 6. Run